SynTexDZN/homebridge-syntex/README.md

 ### Required Parameters
 - `platform` is always `SynTex`
-- `logDirectory` The path where your logs are stored.
+- `baseDirectory` The path where your data and logs are stored.
-- `cacheDirectory` The path where your data is stored.
 - `port` To access the bridge website.

 ### Optional Parameters